|Blog Engagement Tips: How to Improve User Engagement|

 Remember the 10-second rule we mentioned above?
 The way you format your content can go a long way to helping your readers find the information they’re looking for.

 Break up long paragraphs into smaller chunks of text.
 Subheads, bullet points, and strategic bolding are great signals for skimming eyes that they don’t want to miss the important parts.

 Even people looking for expert advice don’t appreciate being talked down to.
 You might be a subject matter expert, but all the smarts in the world don’t matter one bit if you alienate people with your attitude.
 The best high-engagement blogs are authoritative, yet warm and friendly.

 Leave the jargon at home with your pocket protector.
 Making difficult concepts easy for non-experts to understand is a rare and valuable gift.
 Even if the knowledge you possess isn’t unique, the generosity of a simple delivery is rare.

 Remember, there was a time you didn’t possess all this wisdom.
 Whether you’re writing a technical blog, an advice blog, or something in between, your words will carry more weight if you pull back the curtain and show your readers that you know the struggle is real.
 Don’t be afraid to share a personal experience if you can.

 - Stand in their shoes.

 It can be tough, but from your side of the knowledge divide, try to remember what it felt like to NOT know what you NOW know.
-Empathy goes a long way to building trust with your readers.
+If you want to know how to increase engagement and trust with your readers, empathy goes a long way

 3 – Speaking to the Wrong Crowd